cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-5-wifi.md

 ### Edit `nftables.nft`

-Edit the file `nftables.nft` as described:
+Edit the file `nftables.nft` as described.
+You have to switch from user `podman` to user `admin` and do the firewall changes with `sudo`:

 `/etc/nixos/modules/nftables.nft`